bahrus/zenmu/README.md

 Indeed, careful analysis of [how best to provide a lightning fast mobile web app] (https://hackernoon.com/10-things-i-learned-making-the-fastest-site-in-the-world-18a0e1cdf4a7#.3x16pd7np) suggests that really, the HTML markup is still the most viable *build/compile-time target* of these libraries (combined with a functional representation of how to dynamically update the dom once rendered based on user interation and other events).

-It is arguable whether JSX is a preferable "markup syntax" to support, rather than HTML.
+It is debatable whether JSX or template literals, is a preferable "markup syntax" to support, as opposed to maintaining raw HTML directly.

 Some popular libraries like [Vue.js take a dim view of this role for JavaScript] (https://vuejs.org/v2/guide/render-function.html).
-Vue.js recognize JSX's ability to tap into the power of JavaScript,  as something that can help in limited circumstances.
+But Vue.js recognizes JSX's ability to tap into the power of JavaScript,  as something that can help in limited circumstances.
 This seems to be a reasonable point of view.

 Others view the various HTML extended templating syntaxes, like those found in Polymer, Vue, Angular, Aurelia as contrived or "magical", preferring the more powerful JavaScript-like syntax of JSX, or true JavaScript power of the standardized template literals, perhaps combined with the tooling and build time checks that Typescript or other typed systems provide.

-But it is the view of zen mu, that for those possibly limited circumstances where the power of JavaScript is needed, that the full xml-compliant syntax of HTML embedded in JavaScript doesn't really help, and just bogs the JavaScript down.
+But it is the view of zen mu, that for those (possibly limited) circumstances where the power of JavaScript is needed, that the full xml-compliant syntax of HTML embedded in JavaScript isn't the most efficient way to do it, and just bogs the JavaScript down.

 Zen mu's primary purpose is to provide a compact markup source, natural to the developer after enough exposure, which, together with custom libraries, can be used to target various consumers in an optimized way.
 Targets of the transformation could include static web site publishing, or template generated environments like Polymer.js, JSX, etc.  It is conceivable that one could start from the same source definition, and transform to multiple such environments, allowing consumers of the definition to pick whichever they prefer.